 We will use the five ways of working to enable this well-being objective to be achieved.

-Prevention: Understanding the causes of problems and work together with nature to prevent them - this is also called nature-based solutions.
+Prevention: Understanding the root causes of environmental, social, economic and cultural problems and work together with nature to prevent them - this is also called nature-based solutions.